Generalised Springer correspondence for Z/m-graded Lie algebras: Introduction

-In~\autoref{sec:simple}, we compare our construction with that of Lusztig--Yun~\cite{LYIII} and prove the multiplicity-one conjecture of {\it loc. cit.} We classify irreducible $\bbH$-modules with prescribed eigenvalues in~\autoref{theo:classification}.
-We also relate irreducible modules with torus fixed points of affine Springer fibres in~\autoref{theo:standard}.
+In~\autoref{sec:simple}, we derive some consequences of the density of $\Phi$.
+In particular, we establish the multiplicity-one conjecture of~\cite{LYIII}.
+Simple integrable $\bfH_{\xi}$-modules with prescribed eigenvalues are classified in~\autoref{theo:classification}.
+We also relate simple modules with the cohomology of torus fixed points of affine Springer fibres in~\autoref{theo:standard}.